How to Regain Access to Your EC2 Instance After Losing SSH Connectivity?

 --//

-2. Remove User Data: Once you have regained access, stop the instance, remove the user data, and start it again to ensure it doesn't run the script on every boot.
+is disabled. - Remove User Data: Once you have regained access, stop the instance, remove the user data, and start it again to ensure it doesn't run the script on every boot.

 Conclusion